NCCA/Lectures/ADA/slides.md

 --

-## Let's design some code
+## Let's design some code.

-- This example shows a finished flocking system
+- This example shows a finished flocking system.

  <a href="examples/flock/index.html" target="popup" onclick="popupWindow('examples/flock/index.html','Iteration',1400,900);"> <img src="images/run.png"> </a>

 --

-## Lets do some Abstraction
+## Lets do some Abstraction.

 - what shall we call this?